probe-lab/network-measurements/results/rfm19-dht-routing-table-health.md

 ![alt text](../implementations/rfm19-dht-routing-table-health/plots/kbucket-filling-distribution.png)

 These boxplots represent the filling status of Kademlia `k-bucket` in the IPFS network.
 We removed the outliers from the boxplots for the sake of readability because the high number of samples induces a high number of outliers.
 The yellow bar indicates the mean number of peers in each bucket.
 The bottom of the box represents the $25^{th}$ percentile, or `Q1` and the top of the box represents the $75^{th}$ percentile or `Q3`.
-The whiskers represent the $5^{th}$ and $95^{th}$ percentile.
+The whiskers represent the $5^{th}$ and $95^{th}$ percentiles.

 Statistically, bucket `i` is expected to have $N \times 2^{-(i+1)}$ candidates with `N` being the network size.
 Bucket `0` to `8` are full on the plot including unreachable peers for $N \times 2^{-(i+1)}>20$ with $0 \leq i \leq 8$.
 The non full buckets (`9` and above) contain on average slightly less reachable peers than the theoretical number of candidates, because we selected $N=20'811$ even though 5440 peers are unreachable.
 An unreachable node inside the routing table of an old and stable peer will not be detected and added to the routing table of a peer that recently joined the DHT.